A la luz de la sombra, 2013

 The video looks forward to blur the boundaries between the center and the periphery by exposing the artist as been part of both.

-This installation consist on a video, a painting, a museum label, a photograph, and a wood/metal bench.
+The installation consist of a video, a painting, a museum label, a photograph, and a wood/metal bench.

-The museum label speaks for the artist in the same way the artist speaks for the peasant and the video speaks for me.
+The museum label and the video speak for Edward in the same way Edward speaks for the peasant.

 In the photograph and the painting the subjects are not aware of the camera, which makes them incapable of talking about their condition; giving the artist the opportunity to speak for them.
 Because their gaze are fixed to the land not society, the artist is the one assigning the ‘marginalised’ label.

-The installation wants to question the position of the social marginalised, and the artist’s intentions on a work of art as a mean for social change.
-Can the marginalised recognise himself as such? and if so, Can he come out of this position?
+The installation wants to question the position of the social marginalized, and the artist’s intentions on a work of art as a mean for social change.
+Can a work of art help the marginalized recognize himself as such, and transform the one assigning the marginalization; so that the one identified as such can come out of this position?